Tax Help Colorado

 The program utilizes community college and high school students who take an accredited course on income tax preparation then operate free tax sites on their campuses for college credit.
 Learn more about the Tax Help Colorado program on college and high school campuses.

-During the 2014 tax season, Tax Help Colorado provided free tax assistance to more than 10,400 individuals, helping them claim more than $20.6 million in tax refunds, including nearly $8 million from the EITC.
-In addition, the program saved families nearly $2 million in commercial tax preparation fees.
+During the 2016 tax season, Tax Help Colorado provided free tax assistance to over 9,300 individuals, helping them claim nearly $18 million in tax refunds, including nearly $6.8 million from the EITC.
+In addition, the program saved families more than $2.5 million in commercial tax preparation fees.
+Learn more about how Tax Help Colorado positively impacts the lives of families by reading client stories from the 2015 tax season.